Property Predictions for 2018 - January 2018

 Melbourne is about 6 months behind Sydney in terms of cooling – but is already starting to show some slowdown.
 Buyers are being more cautious and selective with their offers, knowing that market sentiment is changing.
 The first home buyer market under $700k is going to continue strongly as the high demand areas surrounding the city fringe and up to 15km radius from CBD.
 Upgraders and investors will continue to be a dominant force in the market.
 Large scale housing estates in the Northern suburbs may see some slowdown if there is a large release of lots simultaneously.
-My overall price growth prediction for Melbourne – Circa 8%.
+My overall price growth prediction for Melbourne – flat growth -2% to 2%.

 Adelaide is flying under the radar as usual with has consistent but slow population growth.
 The impact of the General Motors-Holden plant closure in 2017 will have a major impact on unemployment which directly feeds into the property market.
 Despite the new defence contract for building submarines, this is unlikely to replace the significant job losses in the automotive industry.
 Price growth is likely to be low to moderate again in 2018.
 My overall price growth prediction for Adelaide – Circa 2%.

 Canberra has shown strong gains in 2017 and vacancy rates are still tight at around 1%.
 Stable employment patterns and a strong local economy have helped drive demand for housing.
 However, the caution for this market is the large volume of public servants that could be impacted if there were a change in government or change in government spending.
 My overall price growth prediction for Canberra – Circa 6%.

 Perth is likely to reach the bottom of the property cycle later this year, but don’t get your hopes up on jumping in too soon.
 The downturn in the mining boom has had a lasting impact on the Perth market and it will take many years to recover to a position where it looks attractive for investors.
 My overall price growth prediction for Perth – Circa 1%.